 I have downloaded my Raw DNA file from MyHeritage and uploaded it to Familytreedna.com and to Gedmatch.com.
 It is free to upload to these two sites.
 They both provided DNA Matches with their own databases.
 From the results I have found a few matches that were the same as on MyHeritage, but there are many that are different.
 I believe this is because of where people have their had DNA testing done.
 So not all databases are the same, because not everyone tests at the same or more than one place and so I have been able to find several more matches with these two other sites.

-I would have to say that I find DNA genetic very interesting and know that there is still a lot more to learn in order to make the best use of all the information that it has revealed to me.
+I would have to say that I find DNA genetic genealogy very interesting and know that there is still a lot more to learn in order to make the best use of all the information that I have found.

 I do recommend that if you are interested in having your DNA test done that you do your homework first.
 Meaning learn as much as you can about DNA genetics and then decide what you really want to learn about yourself.
 Is it who your related to or where your ancestry came from?